Whey Protein Powder Without Sucralose or Stevia

 There are a handful of artificial sweeteners that are popular with flavored whey protein and can be added in moderation to unflavored whey to create a sweet, low-calorie shake recipe.

 Sucralose – As a zero-calorie artificial sweetener, sucralose is 600 times sweeter than sugar.
 The powerful multiplier that sucralose possesses makes it one of the most impactful sweeteners with the tiniest footprint.
-When it comes to protein powders, it's likely for sucralose to be one of the sweeteners used as part of a more significant flavor system.
+When it comes to protein powders, it's likely for sucralose to be one of the sweeteners used as part of a more robust flavor system.

 Acesulfame Potassium – Often referred to as "Ace-K," acesulfame potassium is often used in combination with other artificial sweeteners to improve the overall taste.
-One of the more popular combinations is sucralose and Ace-K. It is 200 times sweeter than sugar and contains no calories.
+One of the more popular pairings is sucralose and Ace-K. It is 200 times sweeter than sugar and contains no calories.

 Aspartame – As a more controversial artificial sweetener, aspartame is one of the most researched sugar substitutes in the U.S. and considered safe by the FDA.
 It is roughly 200 times sweeter than sugar, and when ingested, it breaks down into two amino acids: aspartic acid and phenylalanine.
 Unlike its counterparts, aspartame is metabolized in the body and considered low calorie (vs. no calorie).